Consumer Discretionary Sector Rating: Marketperform

 Consumer discretionary sector overview

 The outlook for American consumer spending appears to us to be solid, with consumer confidence still strong, a tight labor market and wages trending higher.
-However, spending on traditional retail items has been cautious and competition among retailers may limit profitability, while recent softening in auto sales and housing is worth paying attention to.
+However, spending on traditional retail items has been cautious and competition among retailers may limit profitability, while growth in wage gains has been tough to come by.

 Market outlook for the consumer discretionary sector

-As mentioned, fundamentally, the American consumer continues to look strong to us, with near-historical-low unemployment, still relatively low interest rates, and modestly rising wages.
+Fundamentally, the American consumer continues to look strong to us, with near-historical low unemployment, still relatively low interest rates, and modestly rising wages.
 Additionally, as mentioned, we’re seeing wages increase in a growing number of areas.
-Average hourly earnings rose 3.4% during the 12 months ended in February, according to the Bureau of Labor Statistics—slightly higher than the previous month’s reading and the highest annual rate of gain since 2009, but still not growing fast enough in our view to prompt the Federal Reserve to come off its recently more dovish stance.
-Continued low interest rates support consumer borrowing and spending, and the February reading for the Conference Board's Consumer Confidence Index® recovered from a government shutdown-related drop and rose to 131.4.
+Average hourly earnings rose 3.2% during the 12 months ended in April, according to the Bureau of Labor Statistics—in line with the previous month’s reading and continuing the recent trend of modest, but not accelerating wage growth.
+While that may be frustrating to some workers, an advantage is that wages are still not growing fast enough in our view to prompt the Federal Reserve to come off its recently more dovish stance.
+Continued low interest rates support consumer borrowing and spending, and the April reading for the Conference Board's Consumer Confidence Index® continued to be elevated, bouncing back to 129.2.

 While the consumer’s status looks fairly positive, at this point in the business cycle—which we view as being in the latter stages—the consumer discretionary sector has tended to perform more in line with the market, as it tends to be an early mover in the business cycle.
-That doesn’t mean that it couldn’t outperform in the current environment, but we also don’t want to completely ignore historical precedent.
+That doesn’t mean that it couldn’t outperform in the current environment as we’ve seen recently, but we also don’t want to completely ignore historical precedent.
 Additionally, there still appears to be a mismatch between job seekers' skills and the jobs available, leading some folks to work for less than they would like.
-In fact, the National Federation of Independent Business (NFIB) survey for February reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem.
+In fact, the National Federation of Independent Business (NFIB) survey for March reported that when asked what their biggest problem was, small business owners continued to list finding quality labor as their single biggest problem.

-Overall, the American consumer’s mood appears quite positive, despite the increased volatility in the stock market, and we’ll be watching to see if that translates into more spending and more pricing power for retailers.
-For now, we believe that companies in the
+Overall, the American consumer’s mood appears positive, and we’ll be watching to see if that translates into more spending and more pricing power for retailers.
+For now, we believe that companies in the extremely competitive sector will still be fighting for every dollar, resulting in our marketperform rating.

 Factors that may affect the consumer discretionary sector